Group actions on stacks and applications to equivariant string topology for stacks: Goldman bracket for -dimensional orbifolds and stacks

 \subsubsection{The disk with finitely many orbifold points}

-We now describe below the general case of a disk $\DD$ with finitely many orbifold points $\{x_i\}_{i=1\dots r}$.
-We write $n_i$ for the order of the orbifold point $x_i$, i.e., the isotropy group of $\DD$ at the point $x_i$ is $\bbZ\slash n_i \bbZ$.
-Up to an orbifold isomorphism we may assume the points $x_i$ are cyclically ordered.
-By van Kampen theorem, the fundamental group of $\DD$ at a chosen based point is isomorphic to the free product of the isotropy groups of the orbifold points
+We now describe the general case of a disk $\DD$ with finitely many orbifold points $x_1,\dots, x_r$.
+Let $n_i$ be the order of the orbifold point $x_i$.
+Choose a simple loop $a_i$ going counterclockwise around $x_i$.
+This identifies the isotropy group of $\DD$ at the point $x_i$ with $\bbZ\slash n_i \bbZ$.
+For simplicity of visualization, we assume that the points $x_i$ are arranged on a circle in the same order.

-so that every free loop is given by a finite product of generators of the isotropy groups.